-These are all signs that you are in need of crawlspace encapsulation services.
+These are all signs that you need crawlspace encapsulation services.
 This is a process that involves installing a vapor barrier in your crawlspace to prevent water from entering the area.
 This vapor barrier is made of a water retardant material such as plastic or foil sheeting.
 This sheeting is then applied to the entire inside of the crawlspace.
 This will help seal out moisture by preventing the diffusion of vapor through the porous concrete surface of the foundation.
 Vapor barriers also seal cracks in the concrete of the foundation walls to reduce the chances that water will leak through and pool in the crawlspace.
-This will keep your crawlspace dry and mold free.
+This will keep your crawlspace dry and mold-free.

 Installing crawlspace piers can add to the benefit of a vapor barrier by closing the foundation cracks that were causing the issue in the first place.
 These piers are installed deep beneath the crawlspace and used to lift and stabilize the sinking and settling crawlspace and to restore it to the proper position.
-We use quality foundation products from the leading supplier, ECP (Earth Contact Products) to ensure a long lasting repair.
+We use quality foundation products from the leading supplier, ECP (Earth Contact Products) to ensure a long-lasting repair.

 For more information on our crawlspace encapsulation and repair services, give us a call today.
 Pro Foundation Technology, Inc. proudly serves the Raytown, Kansas City, Columbia, and Overland Park area.